Skip to Main Content

 Clark Hits Integration Plan at Mark Twain JHS

 When Judge Jack Weinstein initially issued a court order to integrate District 21 schools, he proposed a wide-reaching plan that called for the Board of Education, District 21’s school board, and private real estate developers and housing officials to integrate the district’s neighborhoods and schools.
+White parents were furious with the decision and threatened to subvert the court order, leave the city, or withdraw their children from public schools.
+The district school board, whose members were all white, shared the white parents’ preference for segregation, but also felt that they had to meet the requirements of the court.

 Mark Twain on The 51st State, excerpt 4

 The all-white board of Community School District 21 in Brooklyn approved a proposal to desegregate Mark Twain Junior High School by making it a school for “gifted and talented” students - or, in the language of the day, students in “special progress” or “rapid advancement” classes.
+Historically, because of limited educational opportunities for Black students and racism in the tests and processes that decided whether a student was “gifted,” most of the students in these special classes were white students.

 S.O.
 F.E.D.
 U.P.
 Handbook for the Disabled Students of Brooklyn College, CUNY, excerpt